Qa5imm/GlobalGossip-React-Firebase/README.md

 You can visit the site [here](https://sharedthoughts-aa02a.web.app/).

 ## How to use code
-You can clone code to your local repositry using github commands\
+Clone code to your local repositry using github `git clone https://github.com/Qa5imm/GlobalGossip-React-Firebase.git`

-Then you have to run `npm install` to install all packages\
+Run `npm install` to install all required packages.

-Finally you can you run it on localhost using `npm run start`
+Run `npm run start` to run it on localhost.